dijest/DiJeSt/documentation.md

 ## MarcXML to txt (Yael)
 ## Refining data
 ### Locations entities(sinai)
-- Statistics:
+- preliminary Statistics for the locations extracted March 9, 2019:
 28536 locations, all have hebrew primary names, and of which:
 4268 have additional hebrew names (variants, one or more)

 - Data feedback (flagged):
-To ourselves:
-Misc column is completely empty.
-Recommend against using the ‘region’ entities, except אזור the settlement… (filter for אזור and see) Starred and flagged items need fixing the reconciliation between nli and kima To the library
+Recommend against using the ‘region’ entities, except אזור the settlement… (filter for אזור and see) Starred and flagged items need fixing the reconciliation between nli and kima We removed misc column (was empty)

+To the library
 Entity 000633788 (Tswaing Meteorite Crater) is named מכטש in Hebrew instead of מכתש.
 The following entities have << in the beginning of the primary Arab name.
 What does it mean?-